fatiando/burocrata/README.md

-# Burocrata: Check and insert copyright and license notices into source code files
+# Burocrata: Check and insert copyright and license notices into source code

 Part of the [Fatiando a Terra][fatiando] project